wp-plugins/nextgen-facebook/readme.txt

 = Version 1.6.1 =
 * **Fixed** a bug where some checked options -- those that should be ON by default -- would always stay checked.
-* Stripped javascript from the_content text so it doesn't make it to the og:description meta tag.
+* Stripped JavaScript from the_content text so it doesn't make it to the og:description meta tag.

 = Version 1.6 =
 * Added the Google+ and Twitter button options.